 This year we also took with us a new ice-penetrating radar system to look deeper in the ice than we did last year.
 Last year we wanted to look at sediments near the surface of the ice, so we scanned down to 200 metres.
 This year, we were able to scan down nearly 2,000 metres to look at sediments near the base of the ice.
 It was great!
 We did quite a few transects by pulling the radar system on a sled behind the snowmobile.

 Where exactly did you take the samples?
 At the base of the rocky outcrops?

 Yes!
 We took samples in the mountains.
 We took some from the base of the mountain where they accumulate and then some from the ice to see how they are being transported to the coast.
-We have some wind-blown samples as well, because the wind picks up and transport very light sand-sized sediment particles.
+We have some wind-blown samples as well because the wind picks up and transports very light sand-sized sediment particles.
 I collected them last year.